celsiusnarhwal/rest-against-humanity/docs/versions/1.x/docs/index.md

 ---
-title: Docs
 description: A public API for Cards Against Humanity
 ---

 # REST Against Humanity

 REST Against Humanity is a public API for [_Cards Against Humanity_](https://cardsagainsthumanity.com/).
-You can use it to programatically obtain sets of cards from any of _Cards Against Humanity_'s 71 official packs.
+You can use it to programatically obtain cards from any of _Cards Against Humanity_'s 71 official packs.

 You should probably read the [rules of _Cards Against Humanity_](https://s3.amazonaws.com/cah/CAH_Rules.pdf) before using this API.